jquery/learn.jquery.com/page/events/event-delegation.md

 This means that anytime you click one of our bound anchor tags, you are effectively clicking the entire document body!
 This is called *event bubbling* or *event propagation*.

 Since we know how events bubble, we can create a *delegated* event:

 ```
-// attach a delegated event
+// Attach a delegated event handler
 $( "#list" ).on( "click", "a", function( event ) {
 	event.preventDefault();
 	console.log( $( this ).text() );